Lakebed Closed Graphic

 NO Drifting or Donuts on the Lakebed!

-Although the lakebed has some smooth areas, there are cracks, potholes, and whoops that are easily damaged by prohibited uses.
-You may travel straight as fast as you want, but you must slow down to turn in order to prevent damaging the lakebed surface.
 You can be fined if you are caught drifting or doing donuts.
-When vehicles drift or perform donuts on the lakebed, it damages the surface.
-This damage is exacerbated by rain and wind, creating dangerous conditions for those traveling at high speeds, or operating vehicles that depend on smooth surfaces.
+When vehicles drift or perform donuts on the lakebed, it damages the surface, creating dangerous conditions for those traveling at high speeds, or operating vehicles that depend on smooth surfaces.

 Other Permits